Who wrote the Declaration of Independence?

 The lead author of the Declaration of Independence was Thomas Jefferson, as he was encouraged to take on the first draft entirely by himself.
-He was just thirty-three at the time but seen as the prime candidate by his peers, some of whom may have coerced him to in order to avoid too much blame or pressure on themselves.
+He was just thirty-three at the time but was seen as the prime candidate by his peers, some of whom may have coerced him to in order to avoid too much blame or pressure on themselves.

 Historians like to point out that many of Jefferson’s ideas within the document aren’t original, and Jefferson didn’t refute this.
 He also declined to take personal credit for the work until much later.
 It is claimed that Thomas Jefferson didn’t use any physical books or pamphlets when writing but worked from memory to reword ideas taken from other philosophers and historians in European history.
-He was also drew on the the text of the Virginia Constitution.
+He also drew on the the text of the Virginia Constitution.

 The Committee Tasked With Creating the Document and Their Edits

-A larger committee of men was tasked with drafting the Declaration of Indepence along with Thomas Jefferson.
+A larger committee of men was tasked with drafting the Declaration of Independence along with Thomas Jefferson.
 The other four members were Founding Fathers John Adams, Benjamin Franklin, Roger Sherman, and Robert R. Livingston.
 They requested that Jefferson take on the task of writing the first draft and would later make edits and suggestions as needed.

-This process took a some time, with the committee formed on June 11th, and the Continental Congress reading the final copy of the draft on June 28th.
+This process took some time, with the committee formed on June 11th and the Continental Congress reading the final copy of the draft on June 28th.
 Congress would work through a series of debates and revisions to create the final form that we know today.
 The declaration was made on July 2nd and adopted on the 4th, Independence Day.